Drama As Benin Report Club to FIFA Over Nigerian-Born Player Before Key World Cup Clash

 Three other Benin Republic players out

-The injury list of the Benin Republic has grown with three other players set to miss the crucial World Cup qualifiers.
+The injury list of the Benin Republic has grown recently, with three other players set to miss the crucial World Cup qualifiers.

-Both players were expected to play crucial roles in Rohr’s team for the final stretch of the qualifiers.
-Their absence leaves the former Super Eagles coach with limited attacking options heading into the must-win games against Rwanda and Nigeria.
+Both of these players, along with Olaitan, were expected to play crucial roles in Rohr’s team for the final stretch of the qualifiers.

 Super Eagles face World Cup setback